webplatform/docs/css/properties/z-index/index.md

   left: 70px;
   /**
    * The stacking order of this element is same as that of `div.middle-level-one`.
-   * Thus, these two element will follow DOM order.
+   * Thus, these two elements will follow DOM order.
    */
   z-index: 20;
 }